walterreid/Summarizer/snapshots/Evaluation-Steps.md

      For each criterion include a 1-sentence rationale and list exact omitted sentences or added claims as evidence.
 Also say which "layer" the summary follows (Human / Machine / Mixed).
      Output JSON with keys: scores:{...}, rationales:{...}, layer: "<Human|Machine|Mixed>", evidence:{omitted:[], added:[]

+## -----

+Now repeat the process above in a "new chat" with the URL you didn't use.
+Compare the results